thoughtspot/thoughtspot.github.io/_release/ts-cloud-getting-started-free-trial.md

 9. Click **Upload**.

-{% include note.html content="Free Trial users have an upload limit of one CSV file per user." %}
+   - **Note**: Free Trial users have an upload limit of one CSV file per user.

 To replace your uploaded CSV file, follow these steps: